 Anyone may donate to the drive by bringing donations to the Bartow Chamber of Commerce in July or August.

-“It’s heartbreaking,” said Kathryn Bevilacqua-Ely, ENGAGE Chair.
+“It’s heartbreaking,” said Kathryn Bevilacqua-Ely of the Bartow Chamber.
 “When we found out how many kids in Polk were homeless, we couldn’t believe it.
-Many of our members have school-aged children themselves, and it’s shocking to realize that there are so many children in our area without a stable place to live,” she added.
+Many of our ENGAGE members have school-aged children themselves, and it’s shocking to realize that there are so many children in our area without a stable place to live,” she added.
 “The Bartow community is so supportive, last year they generously brought in school supplies for these children.
 This year we are hoping for another great turnout, every little bit helps.

 Anyone wishing to make a monetary donation to homeless school-aged children in Polk County may do so by writing a check to the Polk County Education Foundation and writing “Hearth” in the memo line of the check.
 Checks may be dropped off at the Bartow Chamber, anytime.
 Donations will be used to purchase caps and gowns for seniors, pay for school physicals and pay for needed birth certificates.

 According to Wright, the items most needed this time of year are school supplies including pens (red, black and blue), #2 pencils, notebook paper, composition notebooks, pencil sharpeners, glue bottles, scissors (blunt end), and 2 gallon ziplock bags.
 In addition, hygiene items are needed such as shampoo, conditioner, bodywash or soap, toothpaste and toothbrushes are much needed.
 Gift cards for food and gas are also appreciated.
 Cash or check donations may be dropped off at the Chamber.
 Make all checks payable to the Polk County Schools Hearth Project.